stephanieyenyu/Juvaly_Project/README.md

 of the text, and the batch proceeds only if agreement clears 80%.

 The accepted cost is that the validation set had to be labelled by hand, and that only sentiment was checked.
 Pain points and highlights went to production unvalidated.
+When this gate was finally run, it did not clear 80% — see Test Setup and Success Criterion.

 ### The codebook states the traps, not just the categories